 Top ranking websites boast quite an extensive repertoire of these links, but you’ll notice that each of these highly successful businesses have links coming from the same top 70+ local NAP+W citations.
 We’ve got wonderful relationships with these listing companies that give us the opportunity to lock down these listings so no external changes can be made by competitors.

 We offer the following options for local listings:

 Google My Business or “GMB” is Google’s local listing that shows a business’s name, address, phone number, website, business categories, attributes, and bio as well as reviews, photos, posts, and videos.
 The platform is considered an essential for every local business and is imperative for a proper SEO Company in Houston TX.

 Optimizing Your Business Information

 Rule #1: Always use as many business categories as you can that relate to your business.
-There are 5 categories that relate directly to all HVAC contractors, and even more that can be applied depending on what services are offered.
+There are 5 categories that relate directly to all SEO, and even more that can be applied depending on what services are offered.
 For other businesses like doctor’s offices, there could be way more relevant categories if it’s a GP office.

 Rule #2: Fill out the bio as full as you can get it.
 Start off by focusing on your business’s story, who you are – then come back in and add in keywords that you want to be found for by users performing online searches.